top of page

 Dog tails are more than just accessories.

 Each year, more than 750,000 dogs (80+ breeds) have their tails amputated just to change how they look.
-Breeders usually "dock" the puppies' tails to conform with "breed standards" before sending them to their forever homes.
+Breeders usually cut, or "dock", the puppies' tails to conform with Kennel Club Breed Standards before sending them to their forever homes.

 Dogs need their tails for balance, elimination, and so many other things...including communication.
 Tails help them signal 'friend or foe' to other pups.
 Studies show that dogs with docked tails are more likely to end up in fights.